-All grantees are required to have an audit completed within 180 days following the completion of the grant period, as specified below.
+All grantees are required to have an audit of expenditures completed within 180 days following the completion of the grant period, as specified below.
 Reasonable and necessary extensions to the due date may be granted by the BSCC, if requested.
 A grantee that willfully fails to submit an audit as required may be deemed ineligible for future BSCC grant funds pending compliance with the audit requirements of this grant.

-- CBO grantees: Must provide to the BSCC copies of reports generated from either:

-a Single Audit, or "Subpart F Audit" (applicable to organizations that receive \$750,000 or more in federal awards in a given fiscal year) or 2) a Grant-Specific Audit.
-The audit must be performed by an external, independent auditor and cover the entire two-year grant period. - City grantees: Must provide to the BSCC copies of reports generated from either: 1) the annual City/County Single Audit (as submitted to the State Controller's Office), or 2) a Grant-Specific audit.
-The audit must cover the entire two-year grant period.
+- CBO grantees must provide to the BSCC a Grant-Specific Audit Report (i.e. an audit of CalVIP grant expenditures).
+The audit must be performed by an external, independent auditor and cover the entire two-year grant period.
+CBOs may use either grant funds or match funds toward the cost of the audit. - City grantees must provide copies to the BSCC of the annual City/County Single Audit Report (submitted to the State Controller's Office) for the entire two-year grant period.